Privacy Shield Certification

 For more information view the EU-U.S. Privacy Shield Timeline

-The PrivacyTrust Privacy Shield program is designed to assist companies self-cerifying to the U.S. Department of Commerce that they comply with the EU-U.S. Privacy Shield Framework and/or the Swiss-U.S. Privacy Shield Framework as set forth by the Department.
-The PrivacyTrust Privacy Shield program provides guidance prior to and during the self-certification application process, along with support afterwards.
+The PrivacyTrust Data Privacy Framework program is designed to assist companies self-cerifying to the U.S. Department of Commerce that they comply with the EU-U.S. Data Privacy Framework and/or the Swiss-U.S. Data Privacy Framework as set forth by the Department.
+The PrivacyTrust Data Privacy Framework program provides guidance prior to and during the self-certification application process, along with support afterwards.
 PrivacyTrust provides such companies with a dispute resolution service (independent recourse mechanism) and an outside compliance review (verification) service.

 Related: See also GDPR